ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/other.md

 ## Using Nested

 The [Nested type](/docs/en/sql-reference/data-types/nested-data-structures/nested) can be used to model static objects which are rarely subject to change, offering an alternative to `Tuple` and `Array(Tuple)`.
 We generally recommend avoiding using this type for JSON as its behavior is often confusing.
-The primary benefit of Nested is sub columns can be used in ordering keys.
+The primary benefit of `Nested` is that sub-columns can be used in ordering keys.

-Below we provide an example of using the Nested type to model a static object.
+Below, we provide an example of using the Nested type to model a static object.
 Consider the following simple log entry in JSON:

 ```json
 {